Authorities: Mom, daughter charged in deaths of 5 relatives

-Philly.com reports that Bucks County District Attorney Matthew D. Weintraub said Shana S. Decree, 45, and Dominique Decree, 19, will be charged with five counts of homicide and one count each of conspiracy in the deaths.
+Bucks County District Attorney Matthew Weintraub says 45-year-old Shana S. Decree and 19-year-old Dominique Decree are charged with five counts of homicide and one count each of conspiracy.

-The victims include Shana Decree’s children, Naa’Irah Smith, 25, and Damon Decree Jr., 13, both of Morrisville; as well as Shana Decree’s sister Jamilla Campbell, 45, of Trenton, and Campbell’s 9-year-old twin daughters Imani and Erika Allen.
-Weintraub said that authorities are looking for Campbell’s 17-year-old son Joshua.
-He stressed that the teen is not a suspect in the slayings and that they just want to “ensure his safety.”
+Shana Decree was arraigned early Tuesday, while her daughter was expected to make her initial court appearance later in the day.

 Most Read Nation & World Stories